LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Type 1: Email Marketing Tools for SMB

-Email tools help you design and send marketing emails and then monitor the results of your campaigns so you can improve open rates and conversion over time.
+Email tools help you design and send targeted marketing emails and follow-ups, and then monitor the results of your campaigns so you can improve open and conversion rates over time.

 Why is email marketing such a big deal?